vaetheneeb/ktmb-ridership-peak-prediction/README.md

 Additionally, **Auto-sklearn** and **Autogluon** was used to compare results with automated ML pipelines.

 # My Role
-• Project Management: Oversaw task division and progress tracking to ensure an organized and timely workflow within the team.
+• Project Management – Organizing workflow, dividing tasks, and tracking progress so everything stayed on schedule.
+It helped keep the team aligned and made sure we didn’t scramble at the last minute.

-• Model Development: Trained and evaluated a Logistic Regression model, carefully selecting encoding strategies to strike a balance between performance and interpretability
+• Model Development – Training and evaluating a Logistic Regression model.
+I spent time experimenting with different encoding techniques to get the best balance between performance and interpretability.
+In particular, using target encoding for station pairs made a big difference in helping the model learn real patterns without overfitting.
+Even though Logistic Regression is linear by nature, with properly engineered features and hyperparameter tuning, it held up surprisingly well, achieving 76% accuracy with respectable performance on both classes.

-• Model Benchmarking: Integrated and configured Auto-sklearn to compare the performance of five manually tuned models against automated pipelines.
+• Model Benchmarking – Set up and configured Auto-sklearn to benchmark our manually trained models against automated pipelines.
+It was super interesting to see how our work compared to what AutoML could produce (spoiler: it did pretty well, but we held our own!).

-• Presentation & Visual Design: Designed the final presentation slides with a focus on clarity, structure, and effective storytelling to communicate our findings to both technical and non-technical audiences.
-I opted for a clean, dual-color palette with minimal graphics to highlight the data and results—keeping in mind the 5-minute presentation limit and academic context of the assignment.
+• Presentation & Visual Design – Designed the final slide deck to clearly tell the story of our project from start to finish.
+I went with a clean, dual-color layout and kept the visuals minimal—partly because of the 5-minute time limit, and partly to keep the focus on the data and results.
+It turned out simple, structured, and effective for both technical and non-technical audiences.

 # Feature Engineering
 To improve model interpretability and performance: